ChristineClemens/groupwork-day7/22-PseudoCode/README.md

 * Think of basic elements like loops, if-else statements, arrays, alerts, etc.

 * Be prepared to share your outlines approach.

+//Prompt for user to pick either rock, paper, or scissors.

+//Validate the input.

+//Computer generates a number between 0-2 (0=rock)(1=paper)(2=scissors).

+//Compare user and computer output using if statements.

+//Calculate scores.

+//Declare winner using an alert.